 - It offers three different modes with different sets of parameters and settings.

 - Mix module controls stereo widening, panning, and wet boost controls.
 Input and output faders control the input and output signal, respectively.

 - The Late Reverb module provides multiple virtual spaces for almost every kind of space for vocals and drums and movies and outdoor scenes.

-- We can control and pan early reflections of the reverb using “EROut” and “ER Pan” knobs.
+- You can control and pan early reflections of the reverb using “EROut” and “ER Pan” knobs.
 The late reverb knob controls the virtual space for the reverb.

-- Pre-filter helps us in maintaining the overall high and low frequencies of the track’s reverb.
+- Pre-filter helps you in maintaining the overall high and low frequencies of the track’s reverb.

 - Post-Mod allows adding chorus effect after the reverberation.